Patient education: Anal fissure (Beyond the Basics)

 ANAL FISSURE DIAGNOSIS

 A rectal examination (insertion of a gloved finger into the anus) or anoscopy (insertion of a small instrument to view the anal canal) can often be avoided in the initial diagnosis of a fissure.
-These examinations can cause increased pain and are often unnecessary in a clear cut situation.
-They may, however, be necessary.
+These examinations can cause increased pain and are often unnecessary to establish a provisional diagnosis based on history and visual examination.
 Further evaluation may be required if there is concern that another medical condition may have contributed to the development of the fissure.

-Once healing has occurred or if the diagnosis is unclear, a sigmoidoscopy or colonoscopy is usually recommended, especially if there has been rectal bleeding.
-A colonoscopy is preferred in patients 50 years and older, and can also be used to screen for colorectal cancer.
-In younger patients with no risk factors for colorectal cancer or intestinal diseases, a sigmoidoscopy or regular monitoring may suffice.
+If the diagnosis is unclear, a sigmoidoscopy or colonoscopy is usually recommended, especially if there has been rectal bleeding.
+A colonoscopy is preferred in patients 50 years and older and can also be used to screen for colorectal cancer.
+In younger patients with no risk factors for colorectal cancer or intestinal diseases, a sigmoidoscopy may suffice.

 ANAL FISSURE TREATMENT

-Initial treatment is aimed at eliminating constipation, softening stools and reducing anal sphincter spasm.
+Initial treatment is medical and aimed at eliminating constipation, softening stools, and reducing anal sphincter spasm.
 There are several approaches to reducing anal sphincter spasm, which will be described below.
 These measures are successful in 60 to 90 percent of patients.
-However, some patients may not heal or develop frequent recurrences.
+However, some patients may not heal, or they may develop frequent recurrences.
 Such patients may require surgery, which is successful more than 95 percent of the time.

-Fiber therapy — Avoiding hard bowel movements will prevent over-distension of the anus, which could open a healing fissure.
+Fiber therapy — Avoiding hard bowel movements will prevent trauma to the anal canal, promoting healing of the fissure.
 Increasing fiber in the diet is one of the best ways to soften and bulk the stool.
 Fiber is found in fruits and vegetables.
 The recommended amount of dietary fiber is 20 to 35 g/day (table 1).
-(See "Patient information: High-fiber diet (Beyond the Basics)".)
+(See "Patient education: High-fiber diet (Beyond the Basics)".)

-Fiber supplements are commercially available, including psyllium seed (Metamucil®), methylcellulose (Citrucel®), wheat dextran (eg, Benefiber®), and calcium polycarbophil (Fibercon®).
-These products work by absorbing water and increasing stool bulk, which increases the frequency of bowel movement and softens stool.
-Bulk forming laxatives are very safe but side effects may include gas and bloating, especially when they are first started.
-They may be used alone or in combination with dietary changes, and are safe to use every day.
-Bulk forming laxatives are not habit forming, and can be used lifelong.
-(See "Patient information: Constipation in adults (Beyond the Basics)".)
+Fiber supplements are commercially available, including psyllium (Metamucil), methylcellulose (Citrucel), wheat dextrin (eg, Benefiber), and calcium polycarbophil (Fibercon).
+These products work by absorbing water and increasing stool bulk, which improves regularity of bowel habits while softening stools.
+Bulk-forming laxatives are very safe, but side effects may include gas and bloating, especially when they are first started.
+They may be used alone or in combination with dietary changes and are safe to use every day.
+Bulk-forming laxatives are not habit forming and can be used lifelong.
+(See "Patient education: Constipation in adults (Beyond the Basics)".)

 Laxatives — A variety of drugs and natural products are available for treating constipation.

 People are often concerned about the regular use of laxatives, fearing that they will not be able to have a bowel movement when the laxative is stopped.
-However, there is little to no evidence that laxatives are "addictive" or that using laxatives increases the risk of constipation in the future.
-Instead, use of laxatives for at least several months can actually prevent long-term problems with constipation.
+However, with the exception of cathartic laxatives (such as senna-related products), there is little to no evidence that laxatives increase the risk of constipation in the future.

-Topical nifedipine and topical nitroglycerin — Topical nifedipine is a blood pressure medication that works by reducing the internal anal sphincter pressure.
-Nifedipine is available in pill form for other indications, but is best used for fissure treatment when compounded into gel form and applied directly to the fissure.
-Topical treatment with 0.2 percent nifedipine four times a day has few side effects.
+Topical nifedipine and topical nitroglycerin — Topical nifedipine works by reducing the internal anal sphincter pressure.
+Nifedipine is available in pill form for other indications (eg, to treat high blood pressure) but is best used for fissure treatment when compounded into a topical treatment and applied directly to the perianal skin.
+Topical treatment with 0.2 to 0.3% nifedipine two to four times a day has few side effects.

-Nitroglycerin works to dilate blood vessels, increasing blood flow to injured tissues.
-It also works to reduce pressure in the internal anal sphincter, which decreases pain and further facilitates healing.
+Nitroglycerin also results in a reduction in pressure of the internal anal sphincter, which decreases pain and further facilitates healing.

-The dosage of nitroglycerin is usually a small, pea-sized dot of 0.2 percent ointment applied around the anal opening two to three times daily, as well as before and after bowel movements.
-This strength of nitroglycerin must be compounded (custom-made) by a pharmacist.
-It is very important to use the correct strength and amount of nitroglycerin ointment to avoid dangerous side effects.
-It is also important to wash the hands before and after applying the ointment.
+The dosage of nitroglycerin is usually a small, pea-sized dot of 0.2 to 0.4% ointment applied around the anal opening two times daily.
+The lower strength of nitroglycerin must be compounded (custom-made) by a pharmacist.
+The higher strength of nitroglycerin ointment is now available commercially as Rectiv.
+It is very important to use the correct strength and amount of nitroglycerin ointment to avoid side effects such as severe headaches.
+It is also important to wash the hands after applying the ointment.

-Surgery — Surgical procedures are generally reserved for people with anal fissure who have tried medical therapy for at least one to three months and have not healed.
-The procedure of choice is called lateral sphincterotomy, which relaxes the internal anal sphincter by cutting a small nick into the internal anal sphincter of the anal canal.
-This is generally performed as a day surgery after the patient is given general anesthesia.
-The pain from the sphincterotomy is usually mild and is often less than the pain of the fissure itself.
+Surgery — Surgical procedures are generally reserved for people with symptoms that have persisted despite medical therapy for at least one to three months.
+The procedure of choice is called a lateral internal sphincterotomy, which relaxes the internal anal sphincter by cutting this muscle.
+This is generally performed as an outpatient procedure while providing the patient a general anesthetic.
+Pain from the sphincterotomy is usually mild and is often less than the pain of the fissure itself.
 Patients often return to normal activity within one week.

-The main concern with surgery is the development of anal incontinence.
-Anal incontinence can include inability to control gas, mild fecal soiling, or loss of solid stool.
-Some degree of leakage can occur in up to 45 percent of patients in the immediate surgical recovery period secondary to the surgical healing process and may be mistaken for incontinence by patients.
+The main concern with surgery is the development of fecal incontinence.
+Fecal incontinence can include the inability to control gas and/or stool.
+Mild incontinence in the form of anal seepage can occur in up to 45 percent of patients in the immediate postoperative period, and this may be mistaken by patients for permanent incontinence.
 However, this immediate postsurgical incontinence is rarely permanent and is usually mild.
-The risk should be discussed with your surgeon.
+The risk for permanent incontinence should be discussed with your surgeon.

 WHERE TO GET MORE INFORMATION